kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I remember what Paloma told us about the police in the region.
 - I'm obviously not going to call the police if they try to murder me by poison, and Inma and Paloma know it.
 - They decided to throw me to the wolves.
 Like everyone else.
 - When I start writing this police statement in Thailand and build a website for it, Inma reaches out to ask me if I've built a website.
 I say yes.
-She says Paloma says it'll probably be shut down.
+She says Paloma told her it'll probably be shut down.

 ## Couple in hotel room